angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 _goldfishing_ (or playing against a goldfish) is the practice of playing without an opponent by drawing a starting hand and proceeding to continue to play until an opponent who does nothing to stop you from accomplishing the gameplan is defeated.
-In this instance by succesfully executing plan A of casting and resolving Doomsday and a Doomsday pile.
+In this instance by successfully executing plan A of casting and resolving Doomsday and a Doomsday pile.

 This method is really good for evaluating your mulligan decisions and to